 “Walking is the closest thing to a magic bullet for health,” says Dr. Graham Colditz of Washington University School of Medicine.
-Put another way by Mayo Clinic obesity expert Dr. James Levine, “You don’t have to join a gym… You just have to switch off the TV, get off the sofa and go for a walk.”
+Put another way by Mayo Clinic obesity expert Dr. James Levine, “You don’t have to join a gym… You just have stop streaming Thursday Night Football, get off the sofa and go for a walk.”

 1. Lose Weight by Living in a Walkable Neighborhood

 Want a quick and easy way to lose weight?
 Find a walkable place to live.
 The average resident of a walkable neighborhood weighs 6-10 pounds less than someone who lives in a sprawling neighborhood.
 Neighborhoods with poor walkability are barriers to physical activity, while research shows people walk more if living in a walkable neighborhood.

 Walkability impacts public health by “…affecting the relative convenience and viability of pedestrian travel and biking for both recreational and utilitarian (trip) purposes, and thus they influence the levels of physical activity,” reads a study from Georgia Institute of Technology.